 In this Article

-Master of Public Administration Degree Guide
+Master of Public Administration Guide (MPA Degree Overview)

 People with an MPA work in a wide range of public administration careers, from budget analyst to foundation director.
 Some of these careers, such as urban planner, require a master's degree as the minimum education.
 For others, you may be able to enter the field with a bachelor's, but you'll need an MPA to advance to a higher level or leadership position.